goforj/httpx/README.md

 ## Documentation

+**API Reference & Examples**

-The full API reference below is generated directly from source and kept in sync with the codebase.
+The full API reference below is generated directly from source and always reflects the current codebase.

-All runnable examples are generated from doc comments and live in `./examples`.
+All runnable examples live in [`./examples`](./examples) and are generated from doc comments.

-They are compiled by `example_compile_test.go` and ran in CI to keep docs and code in sync.
+They are compiled and executed in CI to ensure the documentation stays accurate and up to date.

 ## Contributing